aws-samples/aws-lambda-zombie-workshop/README.md

 7\.
 Click the "Outputs" tab in CloudFormation and click the link for "MyChatRoomURL".
 This should open your chat application in a new tab.
 Leave this tab open as you'll come back to it later.

-Please continue to the next section to finish the required Cognito User Pools authentication setup.

-## Finish setup Authentication with Cognito User Pools (Required)
+## Authentication with Cognito User Pools

 The survivor chat uses [Amazon Cognito](https://aws.amazon.com/cognito/) for authentication.
 Cognito Federated Identity enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.
 Amazon Cognito works with external identity providers that support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon) and you can also integrate your own identity provider.